 Description is a way to engage the reader’s imagination.
-It is a tapestry created with words—it can summon vivid images of place and character, strong emotion and become a thread to move the story forward.
+It is a tapestry created with words—it can summon vivid images of place, character, and strong emotion.
+It can become a thread to move the story forward.

 5 Ways To Make Description Work In Your Novel

 Here are some examples of description at work in a story.

 - Description in character.
 When describing a character, look for the little details that give insight into their background, state of mind, and lifestyle.
 For example: In the witness box, Mrs Bennecke shredded a tissue between thick fingers.
 Her bra didn’t fit properly under her blouse.
 Her broad face was ruddy from lack of care in the sun—she still lived on the family farm in Reitz—and an implacable grief.

 - Description in action.
 In a thriller, you don’t want to slow down to shoehorn in description.
 Find ways to intensify the tension and the character’s dilemma in the description.
 For example: Holding her wound, Marli ran to the hold door, punched in the override code with blood-slick fingers.
 As it hissed open, she hurled herself from the stranded shuttle.

 - Description in viewpoint.
 A description without viewpoint can be as flat as copy in a brochure.
 When the description is shown through a character’s thoughts, it becomes more authentic.
 For example: She imagined Richard at his rooms—face pale with fatigue, but a smile creasing his intelligent eyes.
 Because he loved working with children, he’d take late appointments.
 Often they got into arguments about children of their own.
 He was a paediatrician but didn’t want any kids of his own.